-For the French in me, nothing spells summer or vive l’été, aside from the fragrance of my Tahitian Monoi, than the provincial flavors of Pissaladière with a side of Salade Nicoise and to top is off a Sorbet Cassis all this while enjoying a game of Pétanque even as a spectator sipping on a Ricard Pastis.
+For the French in me, nothing spells summer or vive l’été, aside from the fragrance of my Tahitian Monoi, than the provincial flavors of Pissaladière with a side of Salade Nicoise and to top it off a Sorbet Cassis all this while enjoying a game of Pétanque even as a spectator sipping on a Ricard Pastis.
 In France, Pétanque and Pastis go hand in hand!

 Pétanque is a jeu de boules and a big part of the French lifestyle, especially in the South of France where it was born.
 Men and women gather for hours to play a game of Pétanque.
 It looks like a simple game, but some players can be very serious and competitive, especially the old-timers since Pétanque is also a competitive national tournament game.
 Overall though, it’s a friendly, easy game for everyone and a relaxing way to enjoy an afternoon.

 This game has gained much popularity over the years and conquered America as well as many parts of the world where there are many Pétanque Associations and Clubs in over 48 countries.
 The FPUSA is the Federation of Pétanque USA the official USA organization affiliated with the International Pétanque Federation.
-If you live in the states you can join a local Pétanque Club in your city.
+If you live in the States you can join a local Pétanque Club in your city.

 So first things first, do you play Pétanque and how do you play the game?
 Well to start you’ll need a set of Pétanque boules.
 Each set comes with 6 boules and a small target ball also called le cochonnet (little piglet).
 The word Pétanque comes from the Provence language expression “pieds tanqués” which is derived from the verb “tanquer” or to anchor/ tie down.
 Therefore, players have to have their feet firmly planted on the ground or the terrain and take no steps when shooting or throwing their boules.